VVN-Organization/project/README.md

-added use cases to the readme
+Hello World output
+- The basic functionality is to print a greeting to the console